kaiwaehner/tensorflow-serving-java-grpc-kafka-streams/README.md

 ## Model Serving: Stream Processing vs. Request Response
 Some background on model serving alternatives:

 Machine Learning / Deep Learning models can be used in different ways to do predictions.
 The preferred way is to deploy an analytic model directly into a stream processing application (like [Kafka Streams](https://kafka.apache.org/documentation/streams/)).
 You could e.g. use the [TensorFlow for Java API](https://www.tensorflow.org/install/install_java).
 This allows best latency and independence of external services.
-Examples here: [Model Inference within Kafka Streams Microservices](https://github.com/kaiwaehner/kafka-streams-machine-learning-examples).
+Examples here: [Model Inference within Kafka Streams Microservices using TensorFlow, H2O.ai, Deeplearning4j](https://github.com/kaiwaehner/kafka-streams-machine-learning-examples).

 However, direct deployment of models is not always a feasible approach.
 Sometimes it makes sense or is needed to deploy a model in another serving infrastructure like TensorFlow Serving for TensorFlow models.
+Model Inference is then done via RPC / Request Response communication.
 Organisational or technical reasons might force this approach.
 Or you might want to leverage the built-in features for managing and versioning different models in the model server.
 This Github project shows an **example for how to access a model serving infrastructure from a stream processing microservice leveraging Apache Kafka and Kafka Streams**.

 ![Model Serving: Stream Processing vs. Request Response](pictures/Model_Inference_Stream_Processing_vs_Request_Response.png)